MatteoM95/MachineLearning4IOT/README.md

 > Credits for the text of the exercises to Andrea Calimera and Valentino Peluso - teacher and teaching assistants of the course.

 ### Homeworks

-> Homework carried out with Gabriele Rosi and Fabio Tecco
+> Homework carried out with Gabriele Rosi and Fabio Tecco.

 | Number  | Topic  | File(s) |
 | ------------- | ------------- | ------------- |
 | 01 | TFRecord and audio preprocessing optimization | [`link`](https://github.com/MatteoM95/MachineLearning4IOT/tree/master/HW1)|